A friend knows you as you are, understands where you have been, accepts who you have become, and still gently invites you to grow.

 - Have you scheduled consistent, meaningful interactions with shared intention?
 Does your time together feel energetically purposeful and uplifting?

-Write a personal commitment or intention for enhancing your friendships.
-For example, you might commit to greater authenticity, active, heart-centered empathy, conscious, graceful acceptance of differences, or more deliberate spiritual encouragement for your friends' growth.
+Write down a personal goal for improving your friendships.
+For example, you might aim to be more authentic, show more empathy, accept differences, or encourage your friends’ growth.

 As a follow-up, incorporate a weekly reflection into your journaling or mindfulness practice.
 Ask yourself: